basarat/demo-generics/script.md

 console.log(queue.pop().toPrecision(1)); // RUNTIME ERROR
 ```

-One solution (and in fact the only solution for languages that don't support generics) is to go ahead and create special classes just for these contraints. e.g. a quick and dirty number queue
+One solution (and in fact the only solution for languages that don't support generics) is to go ahead and create special classes just for these constraints. e.g. a quick and dirty number queue

 ```js
 class NumberQueue extends Queue {